norvig/paip-lisp/README.md

 ![PAIP](https://norvig.com/paip-cover.gif)

 This is an open-source repository for the book *Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp* by Peter Norvig (1992), and the code contained therein.
-The copyright has reverted to the author, who has shared it here.
+The copyright has reverted to the author, who has shared it here under MIT license.

 # The Book

-- A `pdf` of the book, split into two parts (because GitHub can't handle big files) covering Chapters 1-14 ([PAIP-part1.pdf](https://github.com/norvig/paip-lisp/blob/master/PAIP-part1.pdf)) and 15-25 ([PAIP-part2.pdf](https://github.com/norvig/paip-lisp/blob/master/PAIP-part2.pdf)).
-The copyright has recently reverted to me, and I choose to share it under MIT license.
+- A `pdf` of the book in two parts: Chapters 1-14 ([PAIP-part1.pdf](https://github.com/norvig/paip-lisp/blob/master/PAIP-part1.pdf)) and 15-25 ([PAIP-part2.pdf](https://github.com/norvig/paip-lisp/blob/master/PAIP-part2.pdf)).
 - A rough `txt` export, from the pdf, [PAIP.txt](https://github.com/norvig/paip-lisp/blob/master/PAIP.txt), containing many errors.
 - A [version](https://github.com/norvig/paip-lisp/blob/master/PAIP-safari.epub) in `epub` format.
 - We're in the process of making a nice online version of the book; here's the [first draft](https://norvig.github.io/paip-lisp) of a few sample chapters.